Who are we?

 Our Story

 Our church started with a dream – the dream of becoming a truly missional church.
 We wanted to be a church not just for ourselves but for those around us, so that God would be glorified.
-We had a sense that, ‘This can’t be it… this can’t be all there is in the Christian life.’
+We had a sense that, ‘This can’t be all there is in the Christian life.’
 We were yearning for something better, something more.

 We realised that many Christians share this dream.
 We hear about the early church in Acts 2.
 They were devoted to the apostles’ teaching, to fellowship and prayer and to eating in one another’s homes throughout the week.
 They were devoted to sharing all things in common and God added to their numbers daily those who were being saved… We hear that and think, ’Could we be a bit more like that?
 Could we experience more of that?’